ersrohu/mingyues-daily-life/detective/part3/chapter4.md

 ## Author’s word

 Hmm, this theme, *the Case of Missing Xie He*, ends up here.
-It seems that the author has written too many irrelated things.
+It seems that the author has written a lot of nonsense.

 Next case preview: a case of murder.